-A TPM is required only to support a public exponent (e) of 2+1.
+A TPM is required only to support a public exponent (e) of $2^{16}+1$ .
 Support for other exponents is allowed but discouraged.

-NOTE 2 The reference implementation does not support an exponent size smaller than 7.
+NOTE 2 The reference implementation does not support an exponent size smaller than 7 nor does it allow keys to be created on the TPM with a public exponent less than 2 + 1.